 In the large bowl of an electric mixer or using a hand held mixer, beat the butter or vegan baking stick until smooth and creamy.
 About 2 minutes.

-While the mixer is on, slowly add in the water a little at a time until you get the desired consistency.
+Slowly mix in the water a little at a time until you get the desired consistency.
 You may not need to use all the water.

-Step 1: Pipe a Ring of Frosting
+Step 8: Pipe a Ring of Frosting and Add the Pudding

 Place one layer of cake on the bottom of a cake plate/stand.
 Place some of the frosting in a pastry bag and pipe a ring around the top edge of the cake.